top of page

 Art in Bloom: Rafael Martig paints for healthy soil

-Artist and biologist Rafael Martig brings art to life - and this time he does it in a very special way: live, on a giant tulip bulb!
+Artist and biologist Rafael Martig brings art to life - and this time he did it in a very special way: live, on a giant tulip bulb!

-In collaboration with Tulpenmanie Leiden, the Leiden University of Applied Sciences and Naturalis, Rafael will paint an almost 2-meter high tulip bulb at three locations in Leiden:
+In collaboration with Tulpenmanie Leiden, the Leiden University of Applied Sciences and Naturalis, Rafael painted an almost 2-meter high tulip bulb at three locations in Leiden:

-Het Gebouw, Hogeschool Leiden and currently in the Hortus Botanicus.
-From July 5, the bulb will be on display on its permanent location in the front garden of Hogeschool Leiden.
+Het Gebouw, Hogeschool Leiden and in the Hortus Botanicus.
+From July 2nd, the bulb will be on display on its permanent location in the front yard of the Hogeschool Leiden.

 unnamed.jpg